Understanding Dyslexia: More Than Just Reading and Spelling

 Anxiety

-Sometimes the most visible difficulty gets attention, while dyslexia sits underneath unnoticed.
+Sometimes, the most visible difficulty gets attention, while dyslexia remains unnoticed beneath the surface.
 A holistic assessment is needed to see how everything fits together.

 At This is Dyslexia, our diagnostic assessments look at the whole learner, not just one difficulty in isolation.